YunoHost-Apps/wallabag2_ynh/README.md

-[English version] - Wallabag v2 for Yunohost
+ Wallabag v2 for Yunohost - [English Version]
 ------------------------

 This is a Wallabag v2 package for YunoHost.